realhuman101/AWP/README.md

 python3 setup.py install
 ```

+## Usage

+> **NOTE:** Project is still **in development** and is therefore unavailable for use.
+The following instructions are for development purposes only.

+First we must install the program, which can be done by following the instructions in the [Installation](#installation) section.

-Then, we can run the program by running the following command:
+We can then run/start the program by running the following command:

 ```shell
 affp